Device Capabilities

 from ikalogic_at1000 import AT1000

-Why Checking Capabilities is Important
+Why Checking Device Information is Important

 - Future-Proofing: New AT1000 models may have different specifications.